markokajzer/discord-soundbot/README.md

 The commands `!rename`, `!remove`, `!ignore`, `!unignore`, `!avatar` and `!tag <sound> clear` are restricted and can only be accessed by administrators.

-## Configuration

-Check `config/config.example.json` for an example configuration and create a new file `config.json` with your desired configuration inside the `config` folder.
-+ The bots prefix can be configured via `prefix`.
-+ You can configure the accepted file formats (via the `acceptedExtensions` array) as well as the size of the accepted files (via the `maxiumumFileSize` given in bytes).
-+ The bot can also automatically delete `!<sound>` messages for you to reduce channel spam.
-For this, set `deleteMessages` to `true`.
-Make sure the bot has the right permissions.
-+ To let the bot stay in the channel after playing sounds to reduce noise, you can set the `stayInChannel` configuration option.
-You can order the bot to leave the channel with `!leave`.
-+ You can set the bot's activity via the `game` options.

 ## Contributing